 15. Remember that it’s quality time that counts.
-The days the mom guilt seeps in the worst think about the quality time you’ll spend when you get home- pay attention, read books, give snuggles, and remember a lot of stay-at-home-moms have days they feel like they didn’t really have quality time with their kids too.
+There will be days the mom guilt seeps in the worst ways possible.
+Think about the quality time you’ll spend when you get home- pay attention, read books, give snuggles, and remember a lot of stay-at-home-moms have days they feel like they didn’t really have quality time with their kids too.
 It happens!
 Make sure you make the evenings and weekends count and focus on the good you are doing instead of the things you feel like you aren’t doing.

 16. Bond with the other parents in your office.
-I’m so grateful there were other moms present to bounce my experiences off of, to ask questions, and to share my concerns with.
+I’m so grateful there were other moms present to bounce my experiences off of.
+They let me ask questions, and to share my concerns.
 They were veterans and really amazing moms and employees at the same time!
 You’ll be amazed how close you can become to these people!
 And with that, don’t forget the dads too!
 I’m so grateful for the other new parents who all cared and reached out to compare sleep deprivation, milestones, and pictures with.
 Enjoy this bond, lean on them if you’re struggling, and find a team to help you.

 17. Accept that mom guilt is a part of life.
-Stay-at-home moms often feel guilty they aren’t doing enough, and they often feel guilty about not bringing in money.
+Stay-at-home moms often feel guilty they aren’t doing enough.
+Also, they often feel guilty about not bringing in money.
 If you’re feeling guilty for leaving please know that mom guilt is a thing everyone experiences.
 Stop and reflect on all the things you’re doing right.
 Paying the bills?
 Saving for retirement?
 Helping yourself stay sane to be a better mom when you aren’t at work?
-These are all huge, everyone is different, and own that you’re a wonderful mom and it’s okay to have some guilt creep in.
+These are all huge!
+Everyone is different, and own that you’re a wonderful mom and it’s okay to have some guilt creep in.
 Everyone does!